HeardLibrary/workshops/Curating Digital Collections/readMe.md

 * In Omeka you can create metadata for collections and objects.
 * Omeka uses a metadata standard called Dublin Core.
 It is a set of elements used to describe an item.
 Some elements include Creator, Date, Title, Publisher, Description, and Rights.
 * Other metadata standards can be used in Omeka with some configuration and customization.
+* Along with content files, metadata is a standard part of a digital object.

 ####Simple Pages
 * Another Omeka plugin that allows site managers to create simple webpages on there site.